pattonsgirl/CS4900-AppSoftwareDev/Web_Dev/Homework 4.md

 2. Modify your form component to accept an optional item ID from the route, populate the form using `.patchValue()`, and have `onSubmit()` call `updateItem()` instead of `createItem()` when editing.

 ### 6. git add, commit, and push
-1. Push your commits, including the new form component files and the updated service and list component files, to your course **homework** repository.
+1. Push your commits, including the new form component files and the updated service and list component files, to your `lastname-homework4` branch in your GROUP UI repository.

 # Rubric